dilshankarunarathne/c-sharp-notes/README.md

 If you want to search for a substring that may or may not be present in the string, use the `Contains()` method.
 It takes a substring as an argument and returns `true` if the string contains the substring.

+## Substrings

+To get a substring from a string, use the `Substring()` method.
+It takes two arguments: the starting index and the length of the substring.
+If we do not provide the length of the substring, it will return the substring from the starting index to the end of the string.